espruino/EspruinoDocs/boards/EspruinoESP8266.md

 - [[PWM]] does not work, low speed software [[PWM]] is usable
 - No [[DAC]]: the esp8266 does not have a DAC.
 - No independently usable serial port (needs Espruino work)
-- **GPIO16 is not currently supported in Espruino, it is not a normal GPIO pin but rather is attached to the real-time-clock circuitry.**
+- **GPIO16 is now supported in Espruino as a D16 without watch but with all software functiontions like PWM/I2C/SPI/etc**

 The main limitations of Espruino on the esp8266 come from two factors:
 - The esp8266 does not have rich I/O peripheral interfaces, this means protocols need to be run in software, which not only may